 “After only a few weeks in Nursery I have noticed her showing an awareness of the concept of kindness.
 It is so obvious that this is an early focus with the girls”

 Class Teachers are the first port of call for girls and parents with any concern.
-They have overall pastoral responsibility for every girl in their class and whether their concern is about school work, a friendship issue or something at home, all girls very quickly feel comfortable with their Class Teacher to share any concerns.
+They have primary pastoral responsibility for every girl in their class and, whether their concern is about school work, a friendship issue or something at home, all girls very quickly feel comfortable sharing any concerns with their Class Teacher.
 Of course there are also many other adults to whom our girls may choose to speak about a problem including our school nurse.
-Girls also know that Mrs Bradshaw’s door is always open to them and many come to see her to show her work they are proud of or tell her about ideas for events or make suggestions for clubs.
+Mrs Crossfield is our Assistant Head (Pastoral and Outreach).
+All girls know that they can approach her at any time with pastoral concerns.
+Girls also know that Miss Pendleton’s door is always open to them and many come to see her to show her work they are proud of, tell her about ideas for events or make suggestions for clubs.

 Making friends, and falling out with them, are part and parcel of growing up.
 Lessons in PSHE as well and form time and assembly time are used to teach the girls the skills of communicating, collaborating and negotiating.
 We also teach the girls a system called TAG which stands for:

 This gives girls a clear strategy to adopt if another girl’s behaviour makes them feel unhappy or uncomfortable.
 It also allows them to be part of the solution and avoids them viewing themselves as powerless in the situation.